markitosgv/JWTRefreshTokenBundle/README.md

 For Doctrine ORM UserProvider, `user_provider` must be set to `security.user.provider.concrete.<your_user_provider_name_in_security_yaml>`.

-For example, in your `app/config/security.yml` or `config/packages/security.yaml`:
+For example, in your `config/packages/security.yaml` file:
 ```yaml
 security:
     # ...